Election Day 2018: Voter turnout surges across Chicago area

-CHICAGO (WLS) --Voters cast their vote across the country for the midterm elections, even as thousands of people already vote during early voting.
+CHICAGO (WLS) --Illinois and Indiana residents went to the polls Tuesday for the midterm elections, even as thousands of people already cast their ballot during early voting.

-At 2 p.m. in Chicago, turnout was already 40.4 percent.
-City election officials expect final turnout to exceed 50 percent and beat the average midterm turnout.
+At 5 p.m. in Chicago, turnout was already more than 54 percent -- on pace to be the highest midterm turnout since 1986 when turnout was 58 percent.
 Four years ago, turnout was 48 percent.

 WATCH: Tips to save you time on Election Day